KxSystems/docs-v1/docs/language/functions.md

 Q has primitive functions; you can also define your own, known as _lambdas_.
 These can be given names, or simply applied anonymously where they are defined.

-Functions in q are first-class objects and can be passed as arguments to other functions.
+Functions are first-class objects and can be passed as arguments to other functions.
 Functions that take other functions as arguments are known as [_higher-order functions_](higher-order-functions).

 Syntax